bxparks/AceRoutine/README.md

 ### Channels

-I have provided an early experimental implementation of channels inspired by the [Go Lang Channels](https://www.golang-book.com/books/intro/10).
+I have included an experimental implementation of channels inspired by the [Go Lang Channels](https://www.golang-book.com/books/intro/10).
 The `Channel` class implements an unbuffered, bidirectional channel.
 The API and features of the `Channel` class may change significantly in the future.